TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 #### **Approach I** - wherein we exclusively used ExecutorService

---> **Initially, we utilized _only_ `ExecutorService` to manage our thread ** NOTE:- _This setup created a partially asynchronous workflow._
+--> **Initially, we utilized _only_ `ExecutorService` to manage our thread-**

-Why partially asynchronous?
+KEY POINT:- _This setup created a partially asynchronous workflow._

+#### What exactly was the lacuna here?

-While ExecutorService enables concurrent execution, allowing multiple tasks or threads to run in parallel, it only manages the submission of these tasks asynchronously.
+> While ExecutorService enables concurrent execution, allowing multiple tasks or threads to run in parallel, it only manages the submission of these tasks asynchronously.
 The retrieval of results, on the other hand, involves a blocking operation.

-> _Thus, while task submission occurs asynchronously, retrieving the results using the Future object does not._
+> _Thus, while task submission occurs asynchronously, retrieving the results using the Future object by does not._

 </br>